pdf-association/pdf-issues/docs/32000-2-2020/clause08.md

 <p class="location">Remove the green line below the matrix that is 2 paragraphs before Table 85 as follows:</p>

-<p>The coordinates of the control points in a tensor-product patch shall be specified in the shading’s data stream in the following order:</p>
+<p>The coordinates of the control points in a tensor-product patch shall be specified in the shading's data stream in the following order:</p>

 <table style="margin-left: auto; margin-right: auto; border: none;" cellspacing="0" cellpadding="0">
   <tr>